dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.App/ReadMe.App.md

-﻿# App Layer (User Interface (Web/Api) Layer)
+﻿# App Layer

-In this project we store components connected to :
+In this layer we:

-- Registering services
+- Register dependencies
-- Middlewares
+- Set Middlewares
-- Options
+- Store Options
-- Settings

-## Quartz background jobs

-To configure Quartz background jobs we need Quartz.Extensions.Hosting NuGet Package.
-This integrates with background service in ASP.NET.

 ## Redis Cache

 1. install NuGet Microsoft.Extensions.Caching.StackExchangeRedis
-2. Create CacheOptions (see Options)
+2. Create CacheOptions
-3. Use caching in the decorator (see CachedProductRepository)
+3. Use caching, for instance in the decorator (see CachedProductRepository)
 4. Add PrivateResolver (in Shopway.Persistance) to be able to deserialized object with private setters

-IMemory cache is faster, but the Redis cache can be reused between multiple instance of our application.
+IMemory cache is faster, but the Redis cache can be reused between multiple instance of the same application.

-If we do not want to use decorator pattern for cache, we can use create a CacheService
+If we do not want to use decorator pattern for cache, we can create a CacheService or a CachePipeline

 ## Spin the Docker Container with Redis